 Medicare Beneficiaries with Other Health Insurance

 When a Medicare beneficiary has other insurance (like employer group health coverage), rules dictate which payer is responsible for paying first.
 Please review the Reporting Other Health Insurance page for information on how and when to report other health plan coverage to CMS.
-This page includes information on the Initial Enrollment Questionnaire (IEQ) and Medicare Secondary Payment Development Questionnaires.
+This page includes information on the Medicare Secondary Payment Development Questionnaire.

 Medicare Beneficiaries and No-Fault, Liability, or Workers’ Compensation Cases

 Applicable Medicare law says that liability insurance (including self-insurance), no-fault insurance, and workers’ compensation must pay for medical items and services before Medicare pays.
 The Medicare beneficiary or his/her attorney should inform Medicare as soon as they become aware other insurance is available or if they feel another party was responsible for causing the beneficiary’s injuries or illness.
 Additional information on this topic can be found on the Liability, No-Fault and Workers’ Compensation Reporting page.

 When a Medicare beneficiary is involved in a no-fault, liability, or workers’ compensation case, his/her doctor or other provider may bill Medicare if the insurance company responsible for paying primary does not pay the claim promptly (usually within 120 days).
 In these cases, Medicare may make a conditional payment to pay the bill.
 These payments are "conditional" because if the beneficiary receives an insurance or workers’ compensation settlement, judgment, award, or other payment, Medicare is entitled to be repaid for the items and services it paid.
 Please review the Medicare’s Recovery Process page for more information.